1990–1991 student protests in Greece

 The 1990–1991 student protests in Greece were carried out against an education-related bill proposed by the New Democracy-led Greek government.
 The protests were accompanied by school occupations, and the students were subjected to violent attacks from the Hellenic Police and organizations aligned with New Democracy.
-Five people were killed during the demonstrations; mathematics teacher and left-wing activist Nikos Temponeras was assassinated during an attack by members of the Youth Organisation of New Democracy (ONNED) in Patras in January 1991, and another four people were burnt to death two days later in Athens, after police set fire to a store and attacked the Hellenic Fire Service attempting to fight the blaze.
+Five people were killed during the demonstrations; mathematics teacher and left-wing activist Nikos Temponeras was assassinated during an attack by members of the Youth Organisation of New Democracy (ONNED) in Patras in January 1991, and, two days later, another four people died in a fire caused by a tear gas agent used by the police in Athens.

 Cause

-The protests were caused by an education bill proposed by Konstantinos Mitsotakis' government and published in the Greek government's newspaper on November 21, 1990.
+The protests were caused by an education bill proposed by Konstantinos Mitsotakis' government and published in the Government Gazette on November 21, 1990.
 Among other things, the bill included: